 When should you implement business automation tools?

-SharePoint workflows are a powerful tool that can help organizations streamline their processes, automate tasks, and improve collaboration.
-Here are five indicators that your business could benefit from SharePoint workflows:
+There are five main indicators that your business could benefit from SharePoint workflows:

 - Monotonous Tasks: If your organization performs repetitive tasks regularly, SharePoint workflows can help automate these processes and save time.
 For example, workflows can automatically route documents for approval or notify team members when a task is complete.